andOrlando/rubato/README.md

--- it calls that function at the current position, which is 0 -- Last zero is because it'll snap to the exact position in -- case of minor error which can come about from floating point -- math
+-- it calls that function at the current position, which is 0 -- Last zero is because it'll snap to the exact position in -- case of minor error which can come about from floating point -- math or correcting for frameskips

---and this'll send it back from 1 to 0, printing out another 15 #s timed.target = 0
+--When called after it finishes printing, this would print out --the same numbers but in reverse, sending it back from 1 to 0 timed.target = 0
 ```